-Preclinical studies demonstrate that activation of the CB1 and CB2 cannabinoid receptors exert biological functions on the gastrointestinal tract.
+Preclinical studies demonstrate that activation of the CB1 and CB2 cannabinoid receptors has a biological effect on the gastrointestinal tract.
 Effects of their activation in animals include suppression of gastrointestinal motility, inhibition of intestinal secretion, reduced acid reflux, and protection from inflammation, as well as the promotion of epithelial wound healing in human tissue.
-Experts suggest the endogenous cannabinoid system plays “a key role in the pathogenesis of IBD,” and that “cannabinoids may, therefore, be beneficial in inflammatory disorders” such as colitis and other digestive diseases.
+Experts suggest that the endogenous cannabinoid system plays “a key role in the pathogenesis of IBD,” and that “cannabinoids may, therefore, be beneficial in inflammatory disorders” such as colitis and other digestive diseases.

-Observational trial data reports that whole-plant cannabis therapy is associated with a reduction in Crohn’s disease activity and disease-related hospitalizations.
-Investigators at the Meir Medical Center, Institute of Gastroenterology and Hepatology assessed ‘disease activity, use of medication, need for surgery, and hospitalization’ before and after cannabis use in 30 patients with CD.
-Authors reported, “All patients stated that consuming cannabis had a positive effect on their disease activity” and documented “significant improvement” in 21 subjects.
+Several human studies also demonstrate the safety and efficacy of cannabis in patients with Crohn’s disease.
+Longitudinal data shows that long-term use of whole-plant cannabis is associated with both symptom improvement and reduced use of prescription medications in patients with Crohn’s.
+Another study found that cannabis therapy is associated with a reduction in Crohn’s disease activity and disease-related hospitalizations.
+Investigators at the Meir Medical Center, Institute of Gastroenterology and Hepatology assessed “disease activity, use of medication, need for surgery, and hospitalization” before and after cannabis use in 30 patients with CD.
+The authors reported, “All patients stated that consuming cannabis had a positive effect on their disease activity” and documented “significant improvement” in 21 subjects.
+Yet another study recently reported similar results – finding that CD patients seeking hospitalization, who had used marijuana experienced fewer disease-related complications than matched controls.

-In a follow up, randomized placebo-controlled trial, inhaled cannabis was reported to decrease Crohn’s disease symptoms in subjects with a treatment-resistant form of the disease.
-Nearly half of the patients in the trial achieved disease remission.
-By contrast, the administration of oral CBD was not found to have a beneficial therapeutic effect in Crohn’s disease patients in a controlled trial setting.
+In a randomized placebo-controlled trial, inhaled cannabis has been shown to decrease Crohn’s disease symptoms in subjects with a treatment-resistant form of the disease.
+Nearly half of the patients participating in the trial achieved disease remission following their use of herbal cannabis.
+By contrast, the administration of oral CBD has not been found to provide similarly beneficial effects in Crohn’s disease patients in a controlled trial setting.

-Based on the available evidence to date, some experts now opine that modulation of the ECS represents a novel therapeutic approach for the treatment of numerous GI disorders — including inflammatory bowel disease, functional bowel diseases, gastro-oesophagael reflux conditions, secretory diarrhea, gastric ulcers and colon cancer.[23-25]
+Based on the available evidence to date, some experts now opine that modulation of the endocannabinoid system (ECS) represents a novel therapeutic approach to the treatment of numerous GI disorders — including inflammatory bowel disease, functional bowel diseases, gastroesophageal reflux conditions, secretory diarrhea, gastric ulcers, and colon cancer.[32-34]

 Gahlinger, Paul M. 1984.
 Gastrointestinal illness and cannabis use in a rural Canadian community.
 Journal of Psychoactive Drugs 16: 263-265.